htrefil/rkvm/README.md

 Switching between different clients is done by a configurable keyboard shortcut.

 ## Features
-- TLS encrypted by default, backed by OpenSSL
+- TLS encrypted by default, backed by OpenSSL on Linux and SChannel on Windows (should be already installed on your machine by default)
 - Display server agnostic
 - Low overhead